VINCLER WRITING WORKSHOPS

 Send your e-mails to only those people who need the information.
 Many people consider it rude of the writer to send unwanted information.
 Cull your distribution list.

 Answer e-mails promptly.
-If you will be away for an extended time, set your automatic reply function, so you’re not perceived as being rude for not answering.
+If you will be away for an extended time, set your automatic-reply function, so you’re not perceived as being rude for not answering.